-- 1. Each agency shall establish written criteria for admitting/excluding children. - 2.
+- 1. Each agency shall establish written criteria for admitting, as well as excluding, children. - 2.
 The agency shall not admit any child for whom the agency cannot provide adequate care. - 3.
 Each child shall have a medical examination within one (1) year before admission, or an appointment scheduled within one (1) week after admission. - 4.
 Each child shall have proof of current immunizations, or a letter of exemption, in accordance with the Arkansas Department of Health, or an appointment scheduled within one (1) week after admission. - 5.
-The agency shall obtain written authority from the parent(s), guardian(s), or court before placement, or within seventy-two (72) hours if an emergency placement. - 6.
+The agency shall obtain written authority from the parent(s), guardian(s), or court before placement, or within seventy-two (72) hours if it is an emergency placement. - 6.
 The agency shall obtain written authority for medical care for the child from the parent(s), guardian(s), or court at the time of placement, or within seventy-two (72) hours in an emergency placement. - 7.
-The agency shall comply with the Interstate Compact on the Placement of Children when placing/admitting children from outside Arkansas. - 8.
-A dependent juvenile of a parent who is in the custody of DCFS shall be subject to all rules regarding space, ratio, health and safety.
+The agency shall comply with the Interstate Compact on the Placement of Children when placing or admitting children from outside Arkansas. - 8.
+A dependent juvenile of a parent who is in the custody of the Division of Child and Family Services (DCFS) shall be subject to all rules regarding space, ratio, health, and safety.